Linkerin/spectrum/README.md

 ## Contacts

-If you have any questions or need assistance, feel free to contact me at [gusev@snipshot.dev](mailto:gusev@snipshot.dev.).
+If you have any questions or need assistance, feel free to contact us at [spectrum@snipshot.dev](mailto:spectrum@snipshot.dev).

 ## License